material-motion/material-motion/specifications/runtime.md

 ### Actors

-Actors are created by a Runtime in order to execute Intention.
+Actors are objects created by a Runtime for the purposes of executing Intention.

-## Transactions
+---

+We will now walk through the life cycle of an Intention.

+1. Create Intention.
+2. Commit it to a Runtime via a Transaction.
+3. The Runtime creates necessary Actors.
+4. The Actors execute their Intentions.

+## Step 1: Create Intention

+## Step 2: Commit Intention

 A runtime receives Intention via **transactions**.